 - a bird sitting on a dock or post, but only an insignificant portion of the man-made element is visible beneath its feet.

-- a mountain scene with a barely noticeable fence or a portion of a trail in the background.
-But the man made element should not draw your attention, or be an element of the composition.
+- a scene with a barely noticeable fence or a portion of a trail in the background.
+The man made element should not draw your attention, or be an element of the composition.

 All rights reserved.
 Request prior written permission from the photographer to reproduce their images.